Transfer Credit Information

 Principles for Curriculum Transfer

 There are many avenues by which credit can be transferred, accepted, and applied to programs of study.
-Franklin has incorporated the guidelines set forth by its authorizing body, the Ohio Department of Higher Education (ODHE), regarding the transportability of college level credit to provide a consistent foundation for the transfer credit process.
+The University has incorporated the guidelines set forth by its authorizing body, the Ohio Department of Higher Education (ODHE), regarding the transportability of college level credit to provide a consistent foundation for the transfer credit process.

 Process for Determining if Prior Coursework is Transferable